 Virginia Garcia Memorial Health Center, the largest community health center serving Washington and Yamhill counties, understands the importance of advocacy at the local, state, and federal level.

-Virginia Garcia has been recognized by the National Association of Community Health Centers (NACHC) as an Advocacy Center of Excellence, Silver Level.
+National Association of Community Health Centers (NACHC) as an Advocacy Center of Excellence, Silver Level

 A new policy has been proposed that will impact the health and well-being of all immigrants.
 The policy is known as Public Charge.
 Below are a few critical details to know.
 (Information via The State of Oregon) and here is a helpful handout you can share with friends and family, via Protecting Immigrant Families.

 A Public Charge is an individual who is likely to become “primarily dependent on the government for subsistence, as demonstrated by either the receipt of public cash assistance for income maintenance, or institutionalization for long-term care at government expense.

 When an individual applies for Lawful Permanent Residency status (aka a “Green Card”), the US Customs and Immigration Service (USCIS) evaluates whether he or she has used – or is likely to use – certain public benefits that could make them a public charge.
 If so, this is a “heavily weighted negative factor” against the applicant’s request.
 In this proposed regulation, the Administration is proposing to significantly expand the list of programs that USCIS must consider when determining if an immigrant is a public charge.